q3769/conottle/README.md

 }
 ```

-Both builder parameters are optional.
+Both builder parameters are optional:

 - `throttleLimit` is the throttle/maximum concurrency with which a given client's tasks can execute.
 If omitted, the
   default is the number of the available processors to the JVM runtime - `Runtime.getRuntime().availableProcessors()`.